-The purpose is to ensure that Council has a sound basis on which to develop the various charging features when determining its revenue strategies and ensure that these are consistent with the provisions of the LGA 1989 and LGA 2020.
 The general objectives of each of the differential rate is to ensure that all rateable land makes an equitable financial contribution to the cost of carrying out the functions of Council.
 There is no limit on the number or types of differential rates that can be levied, but the highest differential rate can be no more than four times the lowest differential rate.

-The money raised by each differential will be applied to the items of expenditure described in the Annual Budget for Council.
+The revenue raised by each differential will be applied to the items of expenditure described in the Annual Budget for Council.
 The level of rate in each differential provides an appropriate contribution to Council's budgeted expenditure, having regard to the characteristics of the land.